Christ is risen from the dead, and by his death he has trampled upon death, and has given life to those who were in the tombs.

 The Churching of baby is traditionally is celebrated on the Sunday closest the Fortieth Day after the birth of the baby to commemorate Jesus’ being Presented at the Temple on the Fortieth Day after his birth.
 The beauty of the Churching service is a great spiritual preparation for the baby and the parents as they move to receiving the Mystery of Baptism, Chrismation and Eucharist.

-~Candles are blessed on the Great Feast of the Holy Hypapanty [Encounter] of Our Lord, God and Savior, Jesus Christ and the Purification of The Theotokos (February 2).
-The reason we have our candles blessed as a sign of “spiritual Light for all their bearers.”
+~Blessing of Candles are blessed on the Great Feast of the Holy Hypapanty [Encounter] of Our Lord, God and Savior, Jesus Christ and the Purification of The Theotokos (celebrated on February 2).
+The reason we have our candles blessed is because blessed candles are a sign of “spiritual Light for all their bearers.”

 ~Pascha bread and eggs